comeonyoh/NavigatableRIBs/README.md

 Let's use `UINavigationControllerDelegate` and understand how to `didShow` method works.
 Behind the scene, I think after `animateTransition` method call and the `transitionContext: UIViewControllerContextTransitioning` transitionContext `didCompleted` with `true` value, `didShow` method of `UINavigationControllerDelegate` will be called.
 So we can trustly use the `didShow` method.

 2. Not alter the pre-written codes.
 Let's just add some protocol for navigation.
 We have huge pre-written codes with RIBs framework.
-So just using `ViewControllable` protocol in RIBs.
+So I just use `ViewControllable` protocol in RIBs.
 I make a `NavigationControllable` protocol which conform to `ViewControllable` and it makes rule for navigation.
-The `routing` in this protocol is core variable. after the navigation `didShow`, it looks up the `routing` and deactive children. `NavigationDetector` protocol will be recevied the `didShow` event finished and detaches children router recursively.
+The `routing` in this protocol is core variable. after the navigation `didShow`, it looks up the `routing` and deactive children. `NavigationDetector` protocol will be recevied the `didShow` event finished and detaches children router.

-  **Why Recursive?**
-    in iOS 14 and above, there is a new feature which show a menu button when the user long-click the button.
-So I have to detach multiple routers recursively.

 3. Forced navigation rules.
 Even though the seasonal QA engineers, It is very difficult to find memory/multi-threading bugs when they tried to it.
 So we have to use `assert` to notify to the developers who use this rules and NavigationController.
 So I defined the rules in UINavigationController.